benoit-liquet/R-TRAINING-SIAME/README.md

     - Correlation, summary stat, mediane, moyenne, variance, ...
 - Basic Probability
     - pdf, histogram, density estimation, smooth estimation
-- Time serie
-    - visualisation, decomposition

-## FOLLOW UP SEPTEMBER 2017
+## 16 November 2017

+- Revision of previous session
+    - Analysis of a data set on a survey about behaviour diet of elderly
+    - Analysis of this data set could be found at Correction_report_nutrition.md
 - Linear model: univariate and multivariate
-- PCA
-- Non-linear model
-- fft ?
-- parametric density estimation
-- analyse des extremes